UK Anti-Doping launches new four-year Strategic Plan

 UKAD will maintain its core business responsibilities; educating athletes on their rights and responsibilities, to test athletes for prohibited substances, investigate all forms of doping-related wrongdoing, and to remove from sport those who break the rules.

 UKAD’s new Strategic Plan will run until 2022.
-A full copy of the Strategic Plan can be downloaded on the UKAD website.
+A full copy of the Strategic Plan can be downloaded below.